nguyentkfsc0086/academic-website/content/authors/admin/_index.md

 ## About Me

-I'm a Computer Science and Mathematics student in Bunker Hill Community College and will transfer to UMass Lowell in Fall 2025 with Computer Science major with a concentration in Bioinformatics/Cheminformatics.
+I'm an incoming junior at the University of Massachusetts Lowell major in Computer Science and Mathematics.
+I love to apply my knowledge in Computer Science into the Biology, Healthcare field.
+I'm currently working on an independence project under the advising of Professor Rachel Melamed in Biology Department of the Kennedy College of Sciences, UMass Lowell.